 A. All Members must be assessed for and receive, if indicated, immunizations according to State and Federal standards.
-Immunizations are provided to all Members according to the most recent U.S. Public Health Service's Advisory Committee on Immunization Practices (ACIP) recommended immunization schedule (See, "Recommended Adult Immunization Schedule" found on the IEHP website11).12
+Immunizations are provided to all Members according to the most recent U.S. Public Health Service's Advisory Committee on Immunization Practices (ACIP) recommended immunization schedule (See Attachment,See,-"Recommended Adult Immunization Schedule" in Section 10 found on the IEHP website12).13